Our relationships at work are complex. Things often end up in confusion, misunderstandings, fights, and gossip—not to mention the added stress.

 Acting in this way will never lead to change or a positive outcome.
 You will only make the people around you confused and hurt.

-A people-pleasing habit can, in time, lead to passive-aggression.
+An out-of-control people-pleasing habit can ultimately lead to passive-aggression.
 As resentment starts to build, you will start to show your unhappiness in indirect ways.

 Passive-Aggression in Action

-So, one last time, here are the 3 good communication styles in the workplace: be assertive, be expressive and be empathetic.
+One last time, here are the 3 good communication styles in the workplace: be assertive, be expressive, and be empathetic.